Basics of Optimization and tuning of Oracle Database Part-2

 - CPU: evaluating the load (and the sort of load) in moments with differing types of activity

 - processes: evaluating the amount, type and job mix

 Systems that haven’t been tuned generally have some bottlenecks.
-Generally an accurate tuning allows to limit the impact on the general system performance.
+Generally, accurate tuning allows for limiting the impact on the general system performance.
 The identification of the bottlenecks may be a fundamental point of the system tuning phase.